 Now let’s visualize the difference between a PvDC aligned with a cluster and a pVDC aligned with a Resource Pool:

 Using Resource Pools instead of Clusters

 One thing immediately becomes obvious, when using a Resource Pool for providing Compute and Memory resources to the PvDC you share the cluster resources with other PvDCs.
 One might argue to create only one Resource Pool below Cluster level and create some sort of buffer, but creating a single Resource Pool below cluster level and assigning a PvDC to it will render a certain amount of cluster resources unused.
-By default a Resource Pool can claim up to a maximum of 94% of its parent Resource Pool.
+By default, a Resource Pool can claim up to a maximum of 94% of its parent Resource Pool.

-By using multiple Provide vDCs in one cluster you abandon the idea of segmenting resources based on resource characteristics and quantity (Tiering and Capacity).
+By using multiple Provider vDCs in one cluster you abandon the idea of segmenting resources based on resource characteristics and quantity (Tiering and Capacity).
 Because a Resource Pool spans the entire cluster the PvDCs will schedule the virtual machine on every host available in the cluster.
 By using the Resource Pool model it introduces a whole new complex resource management construct all by itself.
 Let’s focus on the challenges this model will introduce: